Description

 • ^Propellant weights differ in many references and even in official documents such as the M.Dv.
 Nr.
 170 and M.Dv.
 Nr.
 190 series.
 This seems to be the result of most charges being listed as "zu etwa" which means "to about."
 This was probably because the different propellant formulations used - such as C/32 or C/38 - varied in weight.
 In addition, different loading weights were used depending upon the powder grain size utilized to make up the charge.
 The weights in the table above are for the powder grain specified.

-• ^Firings with the reduced charges usually did not use a forward charge.
+• ^Firing with reduced charges usually did not use a forward charge.
 Reduced charges were made with RP C/06, apparently to use up existing stocks of the older propellant.

 • ^Using the "Small Battle Load" of just the rear charge gave a muzzle velocity of about 2,034 fps (620 mps).